PeterNaydenov/fs-toolbox/README.md

-## Design Concept
-File system contains two types of items: documents(files) and containers(folders).
-They are very differents and there is no reason to mix them together.
-With this library you can do:
-- Scan for all files in specified folders (many folder);
-- Scan for folders inside specified folder (many folders);
-- Result of scan is array with absolute path to the files or folders;
-- Apply filters (keep/remove) to the scan results;
-- Delete many files with just one operation;
-- Create deep folders;

 ## Examples

 Folder 'test' can provide you information about how to use this library.
 Over 60 test examples are on your disposal.